Blog

 • Multi-source integration: Grafana integrates with multiple apps and databases, such as Google Sheets, Elasticsearch, MySQL, and others.

-Why look for Grafana alternatives?
+Why look for Grafana alternatives in 2026 & beyond?

 Grafana has every functionality you may need for end-to-end data collection and visualization.
 However, there are some reasons why people look into alternatives.